top of page

 For the Apples

-Layer the apple slices in concentric rings into the prepared pie pan and set aside to rest for 15 minutes, to allow the juices to be drawn out.
-While the apples are resting, arrange the oven racks so you can bake the pie in the lower part of the oven and heat the oven in the Convection Bake mode to 350 degrees.
+Layer the apple slices in concentric rings in the prepared pie pan and set aside to rest for 15 minutes to allow the juices to draw out.
+While the apples are resting, arrange the oven racks so the pie can bake in the lower part of the oven, then set the stove to Convection Bake at 350 degrees.

 When ready to bake, brush the edges of the pastry with the egg wash.
 Place the smaller pastry disc over the apples and press the edges together.
 Trim the pastry to ¾ - 1” and fold the overhang over itself to crimp the edges.
-Brush the top of the pastry with more egg wash and make a few decorative slits in the pastry to vent the steam.
+Brush the top of the pastry with more egg wash, then make a few decorative slits to vent steam.

-If you are concerned about the filling bubbling out of the pastry onto the oven floor during baking you can bake the pie on a rimmed baking sheet.
-Now that the bottom heating elements in our ovens are concealed this is less of a problem, however some apples are definitely juicer than others and some bubbling may occur.
+If you are concerned that the filling will bubble out of the pastry onto the oven floor during baking, you can bake the pie on a rimmed baking sheet.
+Now that the bottom heating elements in our ovens are concealed, this is less of a problem; however, some apples are definitely juicier than others, and some bubbling may occur.

 UNLEASH YOUR INNER CHEF WITH MY BLOG!